Canary Wharf owner Songbird rejects Qatar fund approach

-LONDON Songbird Estates SBDE.L, the majority owner of London's Canary Wharf, has rejected a 2.2 billion pound takeover proposal from Qatar Investment Authority and Brookfield Property Partners (BPY.N), saying it undervalued the group.
+LONDON Songbird Estates, the majority owner of London's Canary Wharf, has rejected a 2.2 billion pound ($3.5 billion) takeover proposal from Qatar Investment Authority and Brookfield Property Partners, saying it "materially undervalued" the group.

 "This proposal significantly undervalues Songbird and does not reflect the inherent value of the business and its underlying assets," Chairman David Pritchard said on Friday.